eromawyn/mql4compat/README.md

 This library has covered most of functions except EA trading mechanisms.
 Also for the functions what give errors on MT5 there are alternative functions with same name just with MQL4 ending.
 Most of them are for conflicting functions what already have same names in MQL5.
 The original article led only to skeleton library so this version of library is mostly filled with MQL4 functions.
 Please see library source code with search pattern "MQL4" for specific functions names.

 **TODO:** EA trading mechanics for Orders sending and control.
 Some functions have generic stubs and will give according error messages in log.
 The return code for those are always **-1**.
+Meanwhile, you may find it convenient to check the MT4Orders library : https://www.mql5.com/en/code/16006

 **Installation:**